 Section 2 - The Superintendent shall be the secretary of the Board as required by state statue.
 The Board shall designate the treasurer or School Chief Financial Officer as custodian of all funds of the school system.

 Section 3 - Officers shall be elected at the annual reorganization meeting.

-Section 1 - Regular meetings of the Board of Education shall be the first Thursday and third Thursday of each month in the boardroom of the Annie C. Merts Center unless otherwise ordered by the board.
+Section 1 - Regular meetings of the Board of Education shall be the first Tuesday and third Tuesday of each month in the boardroom designated on the notice of the meeting of the Board.

 Section 2 - Special meetings may be called by the president or a majority of the Board.
 The purpose of the meeting shall be stated in the call.
 At least 24 hours prior notice shall be given unless the meeting is deemed an emergency.

 Section 3 - A majority of the Board shall constitute a quorum.

 Constituent Services establishes an opportunity for the Board of Education (BOE) to listen to constituent concerns and suggestions.
 As part of Constituent Services, the Board will develop procedures for Citizens Comments to be heard at designated time(s) each month.

 Section 1 - Citizen Comments will not be heard in connection with any special called meetings of the Board, including emergency meetings.

 Section 2 - Citizens of Huntsville, AL, parents and guardians of a child enrolled in Huntsville City Schools, and Huntsville City Schools' employees that desire to address the Board must sign up to speak consistent with the Board’s Standing Rules.
 As part of the Standing Rules, speakers will be required to provide the speaker’s full name and residential street address.